GitLab CI/CD Functions

 delegate: install_java

-Combine CI/CD Components and CI/CD Steps
+Combine CI/CD Components and CI/CD Functions

 CI/CD components are reusable single pipeline configuration units.
 They are included in a pipeline when it is created, adding jobs and configuration to the pipeline.
 Files such as common scripts or programs from the component project cannot be referenced from a CI/CD job.

-Steps and components use different syntax for expressions to help differentiate the expression types.
+Functions and components use different syntax for expressions to help differentiate the expression types.
 Component expressions use square brackets $[[ ]] and are evaluated during pipeline creation.
-Step expressions use braces ${{ }} and are evaluated during job execution, just before executing the step.
+Function expressions use braces ${{ }} and are evaluated during job execution, just before executing the function.

 For example, a project could use a component that adds a job to format Go code: